masonboyles/modeling_NBA_spreads/README.md

 # modeling_NBA_spreads

+This project was initially done in R, and then I adapted it with some modifications to use Python libraries.

 ## Project2Data
 - Contains all modeling
-- 2 Linear models, ridge regression, decision trees, random forests, poisson
+- 2 Linear models, ridge regression, decision trees, random forests, Poisson
 - compared the performance

 ## Predictions.csv